-About the Thursday Meeting: this class is a virtual hybrid, meaning that you view and interact with the prerecorded slide presentation before our class meets on Zoom Thursdays from 1:00-2:20pm.
-In our weekly meeting, we discuss key concepts, work in small groups, prepare for exams and answer your questions.
-This is an open classroom time and an opportunity to interact with me and other students.
+About the Thursday Meeting: The class is hybrid, meaning that you view and interact with the prerecorded slide presentation before our class meets on Thursdays from 10:00-11:20pm where we discuss key concepts, prepare for exams, and answer your questions.
 It is very important that you view your prerecorded slide presentation before we meet - the activities we engage in depend on you having done so.
 And your classmates are depending on you.
-We meet on Thursdays from 1-2:20pm.
-The length of meeting depends on topics covered and class discussion.
-Latest end time: 2:20.
+We will use our time to consolidate learning of the key concepts.
+This is an open classroom time and an opportunity to interact with me and other students.

-\ When you email me, identify your full name, course you are attending and course time.
+^{} When you email me, identify your full name, course you are attending and course time.
 Due to time constraints, I cannot respond to emails that do not include this information.